-If you’ve concerned about your privacy, you can switch off the option that gives Skype access to your address book.
+If you’re concerned about your privacy, you can switch off the option that gives Skype access to your address book.
 While this means you’ll need to manually add your friends and colleagues on Skype, you would prevent the app from gaining access to your address book.

 Decide Whether to Receive Targeted Ads

 Skype offers its service for free when it comes to making video and voice calls in most countries.
 However, Microsoft sells advertising to companies, which is how it monetizes Skype.
 As they have information on the profiles of every user, they can serve ads with great context.
 This information can include personal details such as your gender and age.
-By default, Skype has the box that permits Microsoft to serve targeted ads to you checked.
-But if you don’t want to get targeted ads, you can uncheck the box besides “Allow Microsoft Targeted Ads”.
+By default, Skype has a box that permits Microsoft to serve targeted ads to you checked.
+But if you don’t want to get targeted ads, you can uncheck the box beside “Allow Microsoft Targeted Ads”.

 Using a VPN For Skype